 Rupture and Repair: Strengthening Relationships Through Conflict and Connection

 In every meaningful relationship—whether with a partner, family member, friend, parent, or child—there will be moments of disconnection, misunderstanding, or hurt.
 In therapy, we call these moments ruptures.
-While ruptures can be painful, they are also a natural part of human connection.
+Ruptures can be painful, but they are a totally natural part of human connection.

 What Is a Rupture?

-A rupture happens when there is a break in the sense of safety, understanding, or trust between people.
+A rupture happens when there is a break in the feeling of understanding, safety, or trust between people.
 Examples include:

 • Harsh words spoken in frustration